 - frequency management aspects.

-Through our ‘8.33 implementation support’ project and its associated 8.33 Implementation Support Group, we monitor and steers the implementation of the voice channel spacing regulation.
-In addition, we provide information to increase awareness about deployment requirements and coordinate any exemption and provides the community with assessments of the potential impact on the network.
+Through our ‘8.33 implementation support’ project and its associated 8.33 Implementation Support Group, we monitor and steer the implementation of the voice channel spacing regulation.
+In addition, we provide information to increase awareness about deployment rrequirements and coordinate any exemptions and provide the community with assessments of the potential impact on the network.

 We also develop: